-The learning curve might feel steeper for remote managers, but the same core principles apply to management regardless of whether your team is in-office or remote.
+The good news is, the same core principles apply to management regardless of whether your team is in-office or remote.
 The difference is simply that remote management requires more intentionality, but once you’ve built your remote work muscles, you’ll be a better manager for life.

 There’s no one-size-fits-all definition of a software manager role.
 It varies from org to org, and even from person to person.
 That is why it’s crucial that your definition closely matches your leader’s.
 Get crystal-clear about what outcomes you’re responsible for and what you’re expected to do.
 When you move into the role, be sure to ask the right questions –